ZF0030x/Deep-learning-based-radon-domain-multiple-elimination/README.md

   data_complex/validation/
 ```

-The "low" folder under the specified paths contains the input conjugate solution data, while the "high" folder stores the high-resolution Radon-domain data serving as the label data.
+The "**low**" folder under the specified paths contains the input conjugate solution data, while the "**high**" folder stores the high-resolution Radon-domain data serving as the label data.

 The network training is triggered by executing the script trainmultiple.py via command line:
 ```